cbrunet/python-poppler/docs/contribution.rst

 .. _pull_request:

-Submiting a pull request
+Submitting a pull request
 -------------------------

-Pull requests are the prefered way for submitting patches, bug corrections, and new features.
+Pull requests are the preferred way for submitting patches, bug corrections, and new features.

 When you submit a pull request, verify the following points:

 * You agree that the submitted code is under GPL 2.0 license;
 * Code is formatted using `black <https://github.com/psf/black>`_.
-Ensure everything is well formated, using `tox -e lint` command;
+Ensure everything is well formatted, using `tox -e lint` command;
 * Please provide tests proving the bug is corrected, or covering the new feature, when it's possible;
 * Ensure that all unit tests pass, using the `tox` command;
 * Add a line to the changelog, in docs/changelog.rst;